araddon/qlbridge/README.md

 This is a SQL execution engine to process data with sql for embedded use, includes a native go lexer, parser.
 Extend with native go functions.
+Intended as a library to help build SQL or similar expression functionality into your application.
+See https://github.com/dataux/dataux for an example.

 ### QLBridge Features and Goals